 Offshore contractor Allseas has revealed that its founder and current president, Edward Heerema, has decided to hand over the reins to his eldest son.
 The latter is expected to build on his father’s legacy.

 However, the founder of Allseas will remain as chairman and concentrate on developing and integrating new technological developments.
-The offshore contractor confirmed on Friday that this “milestone moment” in the firm’s history was officially announced on 15 September at a ceremony in Rotterdam, the Netherlands.
+The offshore contractor confirmed on Friday that the “milestone moment” in the firm’s history was officially announced on 15 September at a ceremony in Rotterdam, the Netherlands.

 Pieter Heerema, Allseas’ incoming president, stated: “My father’s vision, daring and skill has been instrumental in Allseas’ success and growth.
 He made Allseas great by pioneering ideas and making them work.
 That is the DNA of Allseas.”

 After launching Allseas back in 1985, Edward Heerema built the company into “a global offshore contractor,” and his contributions to offshore marine construction have been “paramount,” according to Allseas.
-Moreover, the firm underscored that Heerema developed the concept of dynamically positioned subsea pipelay with the introduction of the firm’s first vessel Lorelay.
+Moreover, Heerema developed the concept of dynamically positioned subsea pipelay with the introduction of the firm’s first vessel Lorelay.
 The company also underlined that pipeline installation was pushed into “unchartered waters,” following the emergence of Solitaire in 1998, enabling operators to develop “previously inaccessible” ultra-deepwater assets.

 Commenting on this, Edward Heerema, founder and current president of Allseas, remarked: “Founding and building Allseas took an enormous amount of creativity, energy and perseverance.
 My ideas were sometimes doubted, but I was always determined to succeed.
 Over these many years, we established Allseas as a reliable contractor, with a reputation of changing the industry through innovation and pioneering spirit.”